Professor of International Law and Research Director

 Professor Lindsay Moir is Professor of International Law.
 He joined the Law School as a Lecturer in 1997, after obtaining degrees from the University of Edinburgh (LLB) and the University of Cambridge (LLM, PhD).

 Professor Moir was a Senior Lecturer from 2003-2005, and has been Professor of International Law since 2005.
 He served as Head of the Law School in 2003, and from 2009-2012.

-He is Director of Admissions and Recruitment for the Law School.
+He is currently Research Director for the Law School.

 - Force, Conflict and Security (module leader)

 - Force, Security and International Law (module leader)

 - Armed Conflict and International Law (module leader)